About Us

 That’s how we start at Student Soul, and that’s how we conceive of belonging.
 We’re called to know and be known by God and to find our place in the new family of Jesus.

 So come along, whoever you are & wherever you’re at.
 Our aim and intent is to accept you and include you to the best of our ability.
 If you have questions or doubts about faith, come along.
 If you are unsure about who you are or are struggling with life, come along.
-If you identify alternatively in your sexual identity or orientation, you are welcome here & we hope to become friends, to serve and grow alongside you.
+If you identify LGBTQ+ in your sexual identity or orientation, you are welcome here & we hope to become friends, to serve and grow alongside you.
 Come on in and see if this is a place you can call home as you seek to go deeper in the way of Christ.

 I’m not a student, can I come?